CJ-Cepe/Notes/Javascript/02-js-variables.md

 + Variable/s is/are
 	+ a _named container_ for a value
 	+ label and store data in memory
-	+ are not values; they contain values and represent them with a name
 	+ also referred as _bindings_ & Identifiers
 + variables can hold two types of data: _primitive_ & _reference_ values

-+ few things you can do with variables:
-	+ Create a variable with a descriptive name
-	+ Store or update _information_ stored in a variable
-	+ Reference or “get” information stored in a variable
+>[!IMPORTANT]
+> Variables are not values; they contain values and represent them with a name
 ## ☄️ Syntax
 ```JS
 	//Declaring variable